hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/fakeappcq.md

 * Year: 2016
 * Blog: https://www.welivesecurity.com/2016/07/15/pokemon-go-hype-first-lockscreen-tries-catch-trend/

 This malware application aims to open up web pages based on local configuration.
-The browser displays random websites, aiming to perform web traffic boosting.
+The browser displays random websites, aiming to display ads disruptively to the user in a web browser.

 ## Signature
 ---